corelan/EncFSGui/README.md

 2. Build the wxWidget library binaries for static linking

-  (from within the wxWidgets-latest folder)
+  (Run the following commands from within the wxWidgets-latest folder)

   ```
   mkdir build-release-static